HPC-FAIR/Perlmutter-docs/docs/source/index.rst

        time.sleep(poll_interval)
    KeyboardInterrupt

 **Potential Solution:**
+1. I used is to download the models/datasets manually and set the paths in my code to load them from local paths.
-1. Ensure the path for caching models is writable and has sufficient storage space.
+2. Ensure the path for caching models is writable and has sufficient storage space.
-2. If the issue persists, consider manually downloading the model weights and loading them locally.
 3. Check if any other processes are simultaneously attempting to download/access the same model, leading to file lock contention.

-(Note: More detailed solutions and possible causes should be investigated.)